francoisrv/describe-react/docs/expectations/props.md

 ## to have properties

 You can check for more than one property.
-In this case, use an array of which each item could be applied to `toHaveProperty`.
-It will throw if not **all** the conditions are being satisfied
+In this case, use an array of one of:

+- `string` at least one property has this string as a name
+- `regular expression` at least one property has a name which matches this regular expression
+- `object` a plain object or an object with `<Is />` values
+- `<Is />` an Is assertion to be satisfied by at least one property value

+**All items in array must assert**

 ```jsx
 <Describe label="has properties">